Mike-williams3000/scoreboard-app/README.md

 a projected scoreboard and team benches, through mobile devices.

 Still to do:
-Round time up! currently clock starts on 1:59:xx and ends on 0:00:xx should be 2:00 and 0:00 Add mthods for New Game/Load game etc
+Round time up! currently clock starts on 1:59:xx and ends on 0:00:xx should be 2:00 and 0:00 - sloved, implemented in browser version
+Loading from database overwrites reset time on clocks - solved, set ms of clock object rather than reset() Add mthods for New Game/Load game etc
 Move to MVC style!
 Team selection, pictures and numbers for display.